-Separation anxiety can affect even the most social, friendly babies.
-Separation anxiety is also hard to manage as a parent.
-It is valuable to understand why it happens as this helps us to know how to manage it.
+Separation anxiety is hard to manage as a parent.
+It’s valuable to understand why it happens as this helps us to know how to manage it.

 Normal milestones